top of page

 • Reflect monthly on what is working and what needs adjusting.

 Accountability is powerful.
 When someone expects you to check in, your consistency strengthens.
-You stop relying on willpower and start relying on structure, and that makes it much easier to stay committed when life gets busy.
+You stop relying on willpower and start relying on structure, making it much easier to stay committed when life gets busy.

-This is the stage that separates people who genuinely move forward from those who repeat the same year over and over again.
+This stage separates those who genuinely move forward from those who repeat the same year over and over again.
 The slow period is uncomfortable.
 It feels like nothing is happening.
-You are working, planning, showing up and wondering when you will finally see proof that your effort is paying off.
+You are working, planning, showing up, and wondering when you will finally see proof that your effort is paying off.

 You could be ninety days away from a very different chapter of your life.
 Many people walk away long before they ever reach that point.
 Sticking to your plan, even on slow days, is one of the most powerful skills you can build.